A minimal model for short-time diffusion in periodic potentials: Rates

 \section{Rates}

-The 2S/W model has six parameters: the four rates, $\gamma^\pm$ and $\Gamma^\pm$; and the two positions $x_{L/R}$.
-The inter-well rates we choose as twice the Kramer's rates \beq \Gamma^\pm = 2 r_{K\pm} , \eeq where $r_{K\pm}$ are the Kramer's rates for passage out of the well to the right ($+$) and left ($-$)\cite{Hanggi1990,Siler10}.
-Explicit forms are given in \eq{APP:Kramer}.
-The factor two arises because, if the particle is localised in the right half of the well, the average time it will take to hit the right edge will be half that as if the particle was distributed over the whole well.
+The 2SW model has six parameters: the four rates, $\gamma^\pm$ and $\Gamma^\pm$; and the two positions $x_{L/R}$.
+The inter-well rates we choose as twice the Kramers' rates \beq \Gamma^\pm = 2 r_{K\pm} , \eeq where $r_{K\pm}$ are the Kramers' rates for passage out of the well to the right ($+$) and left ($-$)\cite{Hanggi1990,Siler10}.
+Explicit forms are given in \eq{APP:Kramers}.
+The factor 2 arises because, if the particle is localized in the right half of the well, the average time it will take to hit the right edge will be half that as if the particle was distributed over the whole well.
 The remaining parameters we fix by comparing the initial behaviour with that of the SE, \eq{SE}.